resync/resourcesync_push/README.md

 **A ResourceSync PubSubHubbub Implementation.**

-ResourceSync Push is a Hub, Publisher, Source implementation of ResourceSync written in Python and uses the [uWSGI](http://projects.unbit.it/uwsgi/) server.
+ResourceSync PuSH is a PubsubHubbub implementation that also supports the ResourceSync change notification framework.
+This software provides Publisher, Hub and Subscriber modules with a RESTful API for easy integration in to existing systems.
+ResourceSync PuSH is written in Python and uses the [uWSGI](http://projects.unbit.it/uwsgi/) server.
+Please refer to the [ResouceSync Notification spec](http://www.openarchives.org/rs/notification/0.9/notification) for motivating examples and a complete overview of the framework architecture.

 The [ResourceSync specification](http://www.openarchives.org/rs/0.9.1/resourcesync) describes a synchronization framework for the web consisting of various capabilities that allow third party systems to remain synchronized with a server's evolving resources.
-This library is an implementation of the ResourceSync [Change Notification](http://www.openarchives.org/rs/notification/0.9/notification#ChangeNoti) and uses the [PubSubHubbub](https://pubsubhubbub.googlecode.com/git/pubsubhubbub-core-0.4.html) protocol.
+This library is an implementation of the ResourceSync [Change Notification spec](http://www.openarchives.org/rs/notification/0.9/notification#ChangeNoti) and uses the [PubSubHubbub](https://pubsubhubbub.googlecode.com/git/pubsubhubbub-core-0.4.html) protocol.

 ## Features
-* Scalable, fast and easily installable Publisher, Hub and Subscriber.
+* Scalable, fast and easily installable Publisher, Hub and Subscriber modules.
 * Fully compliant implementation of the ResourceSync Change Notification spec.
-* The Hub is also compliant with the PubSubHubbub spec and can be used as a simple pubsub hub.
+* The Hub module is also fully compliant with the PubSubHubbub spec and can be used as a simple pubsub hub.
-* ResourceSync Push can be easily deployed into any existing system and is programming language independent.
+* ResourceSync PuSH is RESTful and can be easily deployed into any existing system without any programming language barriers.
-  * Sends and receives data using REST APIs.
+* The individual modules are fully customizable and can be extended to suit any needs.

 ## Getting Started